abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 doing something that is skillful, beneficial, and wholesome.
 So the opportunity for doing that which is wholesome is in itself what makes it a blessing in the world.
-The Pāḷi word *mahāmaṅgala* means *the highest blessings*.
-The Mahāmaṅgala Sutta encourages the cultivation of that which is skillful: association with good people and developing inner virtues that are beneficial to both ourselves and others (Sn 2.4).
+The Pāḷi word *mahāmaṅgala* means *the highest blessings.* The Mahāmaṅgala Sutta encourages the cultivation of that which is skillful: association with good people and developing inner virtues that are beneficial to both ourselves and others (Sn 2.4).
 When we cultivate these virtues, we create the blessings of a skillful life,